 Matt, Kristin, and Kyle

-Matt's a Scituate native and started his journey almost 3 years ago when he became a brewer.
+Matt's a Scituate native and started his journey back in 2014 when he became a brewer.
 During that time he worked at the award-winning Georgetown Brewing Company learning more than he possibly could have imagined.
 He dreamt of opening a brewery for many years and couldn’t think of a better way to prepare than the path he chose.
 He loves all styles of beer, but the quickest way to his heart is with a big, boozy imperial stout.